texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

     - For example, if your name is Justine, it would display, `Hello Justine!`

 - Next, add a second line of text that says, "Programming is actually pretty fun when you get right down to it."

+{{site.data.alerts.tip}}
+From here on out you will be creating new files for each exercise you do.
+It would be a good idea to name the files for each exercise according to the exercise name, and to create a new directory for each group of exercises you complete.
+For example, directory 3_1 will contain exercise 3_1.cpp, while directory 3_2 will contain exercises 3_2_1.cpp, 3_2_2.cpp, and 3_2_3.cpp
+{{site.data.alerts.end}}

 {{ site.data.alerts.callout_red_cup }}
 [Tutorial 3.1]